thetfroistanet/RPG-Study-Widget/README.md

-To play just download and run the Python file in terminal.
+  To play just download and run the HTML file.
-It will create a HTML file that you can open in browser, There is no way to save this yet once you close it.

-Have Fun!
+You wil have to manualy save and upload progress before you close it but its just a simple, free way of keeping track of progress.

+Use it at school, The gym, For cleaning, and have fun!

+Thanks for downloading :)
+-Thetfroistanet